ajrgodfrey/WriteR/ReadMe.md

 ## Work to do

 - want to split the script into more easily managed parts.
-(Partially achieved with creation of MathInserts.py)
+(Partially achieved with creation of MathInserts.py etc.)
 - when we have saved, but done nothing else that alters the document, WriteR still asks us if we want to save our work.
 - A find/replace dialogue is desperately needed.
 - Spell checking might then be possible.
 -  direct use of pandoc instead of R for *.md files.
 - various symbols need to be added to documentation for hot keys
 - complete documentation for guidance to use
-- more commands such as  div for divide, absolute values, floor and ceiling, angle brackets, nth root (has square brackets), left and right without brackets, hat, bar, and  widehat.
+- more commands such as  div for divide, floor and ceiling, angle brackets, nth root (has square brackets), left and right without brackets, hat, and  widehat.